zhaoy37/zhaoy37.github.io/content/teaching/python/index.md

 **Embed videos, podcasts, code, LaTeX math, and even test students!**

-On this page, you'll find some examples of the types of technical content that can be rendered with Hugo Blox.
+On this page, you'll find some examples of the types of technical content that can be rendered with Hugo Blox

 ## Video